techidaily/site-article-helps/source/_posts/updated-in-2024-the-premier-5-ios-photo-background-swap-apps.md

 ![cut-paste-photo-background](https://images.wondershare.com/filmora/article-images/cut-paste-photo-background.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This app does what its name suggests.
 It enables its users to precisely cut any part of a photo and paste it into a new background.
 The photo background remover app lets you erase the background of an image, and it provides over a hundred HD background templates.
 Users of this iOS app can also add multiple foregrounds to a photo, while 25 blend options guarantee that the final picture is going to look realistic.
 Stickers, filters, or text options are also available to all users who want to create images for social media.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion